• Skip to main content

 But overall I was really pleased with the depth and breadth of information provided.

-So, the big question: is it worth it?
+So, the big question is: is it worth it?

 I’ve already gone through Gordon’s class, Tom Morello’s class on guitar, and am digging into Garry Kasparov teaching chess.

-And getting access to all of these for under $200 makes me feel like I’m stealing.
+And getting access to all of these for under $10/month feels like a serious value.

 You won’t be disappointed.